BetterAndroid/BetterAndroid/README.md

 After adding it, run Gradle Sync and all dependencies will be autowired.

-Next, deploy dependencies in your project build.gradle.kts.
+Next, deploy dependencies in your project `build.gradle.kts`.

 ```kotlin
 dependencies {